top of page

 Photo of Faurot Field and the famous Rock-M (not taken during 1990 game being examined).

-The Buffaloes in 1990 were that program to beat, a nouveau dreadnought fighting out of the Rocky Mountains, built up over the preceding decade into an ultra stylish and deadly serious national championship contender.
-They were a beautiful and menacing squad to behold, wearing black jerseys with big, white-block numbers and COLORADO in capital letters across the chest.
+The Buffaloes in 1990 were that program to beat, a nouveau dreadnought fighting out of the Rocky Mountains, built up over the preceding decade into a stylish and deadly serious national championship contender.
+They were a menacing squad to behold, wearing black jerseys with big, white-block numbers and COLORADO in capital letters across the chest.
 They wore gold helmets decal’d with a black, charging American buffalo and an interlocked CU branded through the center.
 Their primary pants were gold, but at home they had begun wearing black to go with their black jerseys, which gave them the look of marauders.

 Colorado's Heisman Trophy winner Rashaan Salaam in 1994 wearing the Buffaloes' signature all-black.

-The Hurricanes in 1989 were approximately halfway through an NCAA record fifty-eight game home winning streak that would not be snapped until the 1994 season, and the Buffaloes had been hexed by it.
-Miami, a one-loss team to end the regular season, had shipped to New Orleans and throttled Alabama at the Sugar Bowl, which meant they returned to south Florida hoisting Colorado’s national championship trophy, their third title in the now-concluded decade.
+Colorado had gone undefeated through the 1989 regular season, marching 11-0 through the autumn campaign before being stopped by Notre Dame in an Orange Bowl upset, which turned back the Buffs at the gates of Valhalla.
+In those days the Miami Hurricanes played their home games at the Orange Bowl stadium, and they had planted an evil eye to protect their sacred hunting grounds while they were away.
+The Hurricanes in 1989 were approximately halfway through an NCAA record fifty-eight game home winning streak, and the Buffaloes may have been hexed by it.
+Miami, a one-loss team to end the regular season, had shipped to New Orleans and throttled Alabama at the Sugar Bowl, which meant they returned to Florida hoisting what should have been Colorado’s first national championship trophy.
+It was Miami's third title in the now-concluded decade.

 Boulder, Colorado was a nice place to go to school.

-The scoring shots between the schools went back and forth in sensational fashion.
+The scoring shots between the schools went back and forth in sensational fashion:

 The scoring summary, in this case, did not tell the whole story.